MGZeroes/quickcheck-cpp/README.md

 This code snippet is a simple framework for implementing generic object generators.

-It's a basic form of what might be used in automated testing frameworks where various types of objects need to be automatically generated and validated against expected conditions.
+It's a basic form of what might be used in automated testing frameworks

 ```c++
 template<typename T>